Initiatives in India’s Steel Industry: The Growing Green Transition

 Steelmakers have made significant progress towards some SDGs, such as reducing greenhouse gas emissions and improving energy efficiency.
 However, there is still much work to be done.
 The buyers and customers of the steel industry are now demanding clean products.
 One of the key difficulties confronting the Indian steel industry is the country’s heavy reliance on coal in various steelmaking processes.
 Additionally, the industry is still reliant on dated and inefficient technology.
 As India strives to attain net-zero emissions by 2070 and steel production continues to grow, steelmakers must redouble their efforts to support the government’s decarbonization initiatives for a greener future.

-Why Choose InCorp Advisory?
+Why Choose InCorp Global?

 FAQs